-When hoofing it around Phoenix’s most walkable neighbourhood, unexpected rain can both ruin your trip and elevate it to a whole new level.
+When strolling around Phoenix’s most walkable neighbourhood, rain can both ruin your experience but also elevate it to a new level.

 Story and Photos by Michael Fraiman

 We’d made it barely 10 minutes up Lost Dog Wash Trailhead when we found a section flooded.
 Water streamed across the trail, down from the mountains and toward the suburb.
 My wife and I hopped over it, precariously, crunching bits of ice frozen on the dirt.
 After we crossed, I heard someone behind us—a twenty-something bro snapping photos with his phone.

 “Pretty cool, huh?” he called out to us.
 “I’ve never seen it like this.
 It’s awesome.”

 It was kind of cool, but also kind of annoying.
 We had one day in Scottsdale, but it was New Year’s Day and, to the surprise of literally everyone we met, raining, so anything that wasn’t closed was rained out, because parts of metropolitan Phoenix have a weird relationship with the rain.
 (Read: it floods.)

 Scottsdale, at least, wasn’t too flooded.
 The suburb is known as Phoenix’s high-end arts district, a dominantly wealthy neighbourhood with well-kept recreational trails and enough golf courses and palm trees to make you think you’re in California.